oracle/terraform-provider-oci/docs/resources/core/instance.md

 * `display_name` - (Optional) A user-friendly name.
 Does not have to be unique, and it's changeable.
 * `image_id` - (Required) The OCID of the image used to boot the instance.
 * `metadata` - (Optional) Custom metadata key/value pairs that you provide, such as the SSH public key required to connect to the instance.
+* `extended_metadata` - (Optional) Like metadata but allows nested metadata if you pass a valid JSON string as a value

 ## Attributes Reference